Beautiful Boy-2018

 Critics and detractors of Wes Anderson need not see Isle of Dogs (2018) as they will be in store for typical Anderson fare.
 In addition, those seeking a standard mainstream animated feature will be disappointed.

-Those with a more open-minded approach to cinema will revel in the stunning look the film achieves and the powerful message bubbling under the surface.
+Those with a more open-minded approach to cinema will revel in the film’s stunning look and the powerful message bubbling under the surface.

 Oscar Nominations: Best Animated Feature Film, Best Original Score